NewsTreasure CoastRegion Martin County

 Woods, wearing a compression sock on his right knee, appeared to limp and stumble during a field sobriety test.
 He told the deputy he's had seven back surgeries and over 20 operations on his leg, and his ankle seizes while walking.

-Woods stated he had not consumed alcohol but when asked if Woods consumed any prescription medication, he stated "I take a few."
+Woods stated he had not consumed alcohol, but when asked if he had consumed any prescription medication, he stated: "I take a few."

 During a search, deputies found two pills of hydrocodone in Woods' pocket, and Woods refused to provide a urine sample.
 The deputy concluded that Woods’ normal faculties were impaired, making him unable to operate a vehicle safely.

 Woods was formally arrested just after 3 p.m.
 Friday.
-He was taken to Cleveland Clinic ER South, where he refused medical treatment, and then transported to the Martin County Jail.
+He was taken to the Cleveland Clinic ER South, where he refused medical treatment and was then taken to the Martin County Jail.

 He now faces charges of DUI with property damage and refusal to submit a breath test.